wepublish/wepublish/docs/README.md

 ### Analytics
-In order to use analytics and send data to WePublish's Matomo, we prepared an analytics.js plugin that's available here:
+In order to use analytics and send data to WePublish, we prepared an analytics.js plugin that's available here:

 https://github.com/wepublish/analytics